 Do you manage an open source software team?
 Let us know so we can say thank you!
 Create a pull request in our GitHub repository, and we’ll give you a complimentary 1Password Teams account to store, share, and manage your team’s secure credentials.

 Sign up now

 To use 1Password on Linux, you need a 1Password membership.
-Your first 30 days are free.
+Sign up today to enjoy a free trial.